bradford415/CALM/README.md

 select=1:ncpus=4:mem=16gb:ngpus=1:gpu_model=p100:interconnect=fdr,walltime=2:00:00
 ```

 Next, change the virtual environment being used.
-The default environment is 'myenv'.
+The default environment is 'calm'.
 Change the line below to use the virtual env you created or modified.
 ```
-source activate myenv
+source activate calm
 ```
 The rest of the pbs file calls the main python script, along with specifying the command line arguments.
 The most important command line arguments are '--sample_file', '--label_file', and '--output_name', these MUST be changed.
 The command line arguments are shown below, followed by a description of each.
 ```